Testmann99/communityassets/missing_files.md

 * In sunkingcourtesan1 mhmat, diffuseTexture is set to sunkingcourtesan1.png, but this file does not exist.
 * In atlantean1 mhclo, obj_path is set to atlantean1.001.obj, but this file does not exist.
 * In atlantean1 mhclo, material is set to atlantean1.001.mhmat, but this file does not exist.

+## Marco_105

+* In collier_02 mhmat, diffuseTexture is set to clothes/Textures_common/CollierCou.png, but this file does not exist.
+* In collier_02 mhmat, litsphereTexture is set to litspheres/lit_leather.png, but this file does not exist.
+* In stocking01 mhmat, litsphereTexture is set to litspheres/lit_refl_sharp_aniso_hard.png, but this file does not exist.
+* In stocking02 mhmat, litsphereTexture is set to litspheres/lit_leather.png, but this file does not exist.
+* In armsleeve01 mhmat, litsphereTexture is set to litspheres/lit_refl_sharp_aniso_hard.png, but this file does not exist.
+* In armsleeve02 mhmat, litsphereTexture is set to litspheres/lit_leather.png, but this file does not exist.

+## callharvey3d

+* In harvey_pantsbootsv1 mhmat, bumpTexture is set to pants_camo_spec.png, but this file does not exist.
+* In harvey_pantsbootsv1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.
+* In harvey_vestv1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.
+* In harvey_luciferscapev1 mhmat, diffuseTexture is set to luciferscape.png, but this file does not exist.
+* In harvey_luciferscapev1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.
+* In harvey_lucifershirtv1 mhmat, litsphereTexture is set to data/litspheres/lit_matte.png, but this file does not exist.